brikis98/yevgeniy-brikman-homepage/_drafts/running-docker-aws-ground-up.md

 convenient!
 The only thing it needs is the name of your ECS Cluster, which we'll get to in just a moment.
 On the next page, select `t2.micro` as the instance type, and click the gray "Next: Configure details" button.
-Give the Launch Configuration a name, such as "ecs-launch-configuration", select the IAM Role you just created from the drop-down list ("ecs-instance-role"), and then click the "Advanced Details" link to open up the bottom section.
+Give the Launch Configuration a name, such as `ecs-launch-configuration`, select the instance IAM Role you created earlier from the drop-down list (`ecs-instance-role`), and then click the "Advanced Details" link to open up the bottom section.
 Find the text box labeled "User data" and enter the following shell script into it:

 {% highlight bash %}
 #!/bin/bash